-New Changes to the Employee Business Expense Deduction
+Changes to the Employee Business Expense Deduction

-Under the old tax rules, employees could deduct ordinary and necessary work-related expenses that their employers didn’t reimburse, like:
+Under the old tax rules, employees could deduct ordinary and necessary work-related expenses that their employers didn’t reimburse, including:

-- Business meal and entertainment expenses
+- 50% of business meal and entertainment expenses

-New Law Repeals All Job-related Expense Deductions
+New Law Suspends All Miscellaneous “2%” Business Deductions